Odilio/generator-springboot/README.md

 :high_brightness: You should run the following command from within the generated project folder.

-`myservice> yo springboot-hexagonal:controller Customer --base-path /customers`
+`myservice> yo springboot-hexagonal:hexagonal Customer --base-path /customers`

 This will generate:
 * JPA entity